Please view these information tabs to learn about Clockworks and what we can do for you.

 - There are no refunds on shipping charges

 - No returns on custom jobs such as regeared movements or modified pendulums.

 Mechanical movements have a 2 year warranty against factory defects.
 Please be aware there are no returns on movements that have been regeared so they are excluded from the normal warranty.
-If there is an issue with a regeared movement, a repair of the movement is your only option.
-We do test the units before shipping when a gear change has been done but if there are any warranty issues you will have to send the movement in for repair.
+If there is an issue with a regeared movement, a repair of the movement is the only option.
+We do test the units before shipping when a gear change has been done.
+If there are any warranty issues however it will have to be sent in for repair.

 When sending back a mechanical movement for an exchange or refund (not any regeared movements), or a repair, etc. it is the customer’s responsibility to pack it exactly like it was when it was received.
 This includes double boxing the movement with the hand shaft facing up and making sure the movement cannot move around freely.
 If we receive a movement back that is damaged due to improper packing, the customer will be charged for the movement.